pirl-unc/tricking_nextflow_cache/README.md

 ## Conclusion

-I hope this post ishelp in explaining why you may want to delete intermediate files in Nextflow, how to perform intermediate deletion, and some of the limitations and pitfalls associated with this approach.
+I hope this post helps in explaining why users may want to delete intermediate files in Nextflow, how to perform intermediate deletion, and some of the limitations and pitfalls associated with this approach.

 Please do not hesitate to contact me with any thoughts or comments at steven_vensko@med.unc.edu or @spvensko on the nextflow.slack.com.